Rising Seniors

 Patrick Burns

-Patrick Burns is a sophomore from Band Company, playing bagpipes in the Pipe Band.
+Patrick Burns is a rising junior from Band Company, playing bagpipes in the Pipe Band.
 Majoring in Mechanical Engineering, he is at his best when serving others.
 An active member in Citadel BCM (Baptist Collegiate Ministry), he is discipled and disciples young men in their unique walks with the Lord.
 Through work as an editor for The Gold Star Journal, he works with fellow Cadets and teachers to ensure a high-quality journal for the institution.
 He is also an active member of the Citadel Honors Program, the Citadel’s English Club: Turbela Verborum, and the Citadel ASME (American Society of Mechanical Engineers).
 He is currently a cadet in Air Force ROTC, pursuing a commission with the intent of flying the C-17 after his time at the Citadel and graduate school furthering his study in Engineering and other disciplines.

 Anthony DiSalvo